 Green energy is undoubtedly a cleaner form of energy.
-As technology has developed, the ability to implement green energy on a wider scale has improved.
-We can now rely on green energy that comes from the likes of wind, solar and hydro.
+As renewable energy technologies have developed, the ability to implement green energy on a broader scale has improved.
+We can now rely on green energy from the likes of wind, solar and hydro.
 Despite this, do these alternatives offer a renewable source that really is as good for the environment as scientists suggest?

 So, is green energy better for us and the environment?